 Over the past several years, there has been an alarming spike in the number of allegations of misconduct and sexual abuse at massage parlors throughout the country, including, specifically, against Massage Envy Franchising LLC, a massage parlor and spa chain with franchises in California.
-Misconduct and abuse at massage parlors can take many forms, such as inappropriate touching, groping, massaging areas of the body without proper consent, non-consensual penetration, and more.
-This abuse can impose, intentionally or otherwise, severe and lasting physical and emotional distress.
+Misconduct and abuse at massage parlors can take many forms.
+Signs of massage therapist abuse include inappropriate touching, groping, massaging areas of the body without proper consent, non-consensual penetration, and more.
+This massage therapist abuse can impose, intentionally or otherwise, severe and lasting physical and emotional distress.

 What to do if you believe you may have been the victim of a sexual misconduct or abuse at a massage parlor

-Because misconduct and sexual abuse at massage parlors in California can vary widely, there are many avenues that a victim of this abuse may seek in order to obtain a full recovery for their injuries.
+Because misconduct and sexual abuse at massage parlors in California can vary widely, there are many avenues that a massage therapist abuse victim may seek in order to obtain a full recovery for their injuries.
 After such an abuse has occurred, there are generally several avenues that a victim should immediately pursue:

 First, if unwanted penetration or a similar sexual act has occurred, the victim should immediately go to the emergency room for medical evaluation and treatment, and so that important evidence can be obtained and preserved for future use in a criminal or civil trial.